 By no means.
 You just should be especially selective choosing the right wp shopping plugin, paying special attention to how they withstand this or that threat.

-I would probably choose the solution that lets you display the goods and shopping cart buttons in your blog, pretending to be an integral part of it, but the store itself is to be hosted somewhere else, in a cloud or on another server of yours.
+I would probably choose the solution that lets you display the goods and shopping cart buttons in your blog, pretending to be an integral part of it, but the store’s ecommerce hosting is placed somewhere else, in a cloud or on another server of yours.
 Like Ecwid, Cart 66 Cloud, or X-Cart 5.
-In this case it will be a safe and cosy home for your goods and customers, not subject to the risks above.
+In this case, it will be a safe and cozy home for your goods and customers, not subject to the risks above.

-On the other hand, a simple Paypal button may become the best wordpress store plugin for you, meeting all your business needs – in this case, why to pay extra?
+On the other hand, a simple Paypal payment processing button may become the best WordPress store plugin for you, meeting all your online business needs – in this case, why to pay extra?